 There are two sides to Harajuku, the hectic tourist-packed weekend crowd and the low-key, super-cool weekday side.
 I recommend visiting both to experience them, but I really struggled with the weekend crowd.
 The best thing to do in Harajuku is just walk.
 Walk into shops, through ally-ways and into side streets.
 Eat a delicious crepe, buy some crazy clothes and try to snap a photo with the beautiful Harajuku girls.

-15. Batting cage
+13. Batting cage

-17. Eat Japan’s best ramen
+15. Eat Japan’s best ramen

-Hototogisu near Hatagaya Station is a tiny restaurant, down an inconspicuous alley, which seats 7 at a time.
+Hototogisu near Hatagaya Station is a tiny restaurant, down an inconspicuous alley, which seats 7 people at a time.
 How will you find it?
 With a map and by keeping an eye out for the line of people waiting patiently to get inside.
 It is absolutely delicious, worth the wait and a must-do food experience in Tokyo.
 Not sure what to order from the ticket machine?
-Get the 850yen ‘basic’ on the top left.
+Get the ?850 ‘basic’ on the top left.

-18. Visit Tokyu Hands
+16. Visit Tokyu Hands

 Tokyu Hands motto is ‘When you visit, you find what you want,’ and it’s absolutely spot on.
 I spent a long time walking through each of the levels (note: start at the top and work your way back down via the stairs) and marvelled at the massive range of things this famed department store sells, it’s brilliant!
 The best one to visit is the Shinjuku store.

 17. Recreate a scene from Lost in Translation

 One of my favourite movies!
 Visit the Park Hyatt Tokyo in Shinjuku and go up to the New York Bar for a Suntory and the chance to lip someone’s stockings!
 It costs ?2,750 to get in after 8 pm, so get there early to avoid the cover charge.